When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 And so, you know, that happens with all kinds of stuff.

-And that that's the overall theme of my work too, which is keep asking questions, get to a level of mastery with it, and then ask more questions, ask him new questions.
+And that, that's the overall theme of my work, too, which is keep asking questions, get to a level of mastery with it, and then ask more questions, ask them new questions.

 I feel like the table has been set and defined, and all the pieces on the table have now been defined.

-Yeah, and it was a new uh new information environment, and it was there were new players and new forces that had been bubbling up over time and new waves crashing on the shore.
+And it was, there were new players and new forces that had been bubbling up over time and new waves crashing on the shore.

-And I feel like that all that's already happened.
+And I feel like all that's already happened.

 And yeah, we know about these issues.

-Yeah, we understand the the dynamic between the right and the left.
+Yeah, we understand the dynamic between the right and the left.

-Yeah, we understand what the real political issues are, but it's nothing new now.
+Yeah, we understand what the real political issues are.

 He's doing great work.

-And um, I don't see any big changes coming.
+And I don't see any big changes coming.

-And um, you know, politics has me left a little a little bored.
+And, you know, politics has me left a little, a little bored.

-I'm much more interested in the the meta story, the systematic story, the the decades long journey through philosophy to get to where we are and why.
+I'm much more interested in the meta story, the systematic story, the decades-long journey through philosophy to get to where we are and why.

-And um, you know, my I find myself wandering mentally towards you know, what what's the future?
+And, you know, my, I find myself wandering mentally towards, you know, what, what's the future?

-What's the what's what's it gonna be like in 10 years?
+What's what's what's it going to be like in 10 years?

-And uh that that would get me exciting to think about that.
+And that would get me exciting to think about that.

-So, you know, in the meantime, you know, it's double down on the kids, double down on community, double down on taking care of yourself, double down on your relationships, um, double down on becoming financially independent.
+So, you know, in the meantime, you know, it's doubled down on kids, double down on community, double down on taking care of yourself, double down on your relationships, double down on becoming financially independent.

 For some people, land and water, you know, independent.

-Uh, one thing that I think Jordan said that Young said, which is um people don't have ideas, ideas have people.
+You know, one thing that I think Jordan said that Young said, which is people don't have ideas, ideas have people.

 We don't want to be those guys, right?